XRenlab/XRenlab.github.io/25/index.markdown

 ---
 layout: 25/home
-title: Chinese CHI 2025
+title: ICHEC 2025
 permalink: /25/
 ---

 November 21-23, 2025, Singapore Management University, Singapore

-## About Chinese CHI
+## About ICHEC

-Chinese CHI is the leading international forum for Chinese HCI researchers and practitioners to share their research and development work.
+ICHEC is the leading international forum for Chinese HCI researchers and practitioners to share their research and development work.
 The conference provides a unique opportunity for networking and collaboration between Chinese and international HCI communities.

 ## Important Dates